Philosophy, Computing, and Artificial Intelligence

 An Example Image from the MNIST Data Set

-The image below of the digit 5 is an example of the images in training_data.
+The image below of the digit 5 is an image in training_data.

 training_data is a list of 60,000